 It should be understood that if a modeling organization submits both a hurricane model and a flood model, and in the course of a review (e.g., internal review, Professional Team on-site review, Commission review) of the hurricane model or the flood model, an error is discovered that is also likely to co-exist in the flood model or the hurricane model, then it is incumbent on the modeling organization to report this error in accordance with section III.
-Review of the Readiness Notification or VI.
-Review by the Commission, F. Discovery of Differences in a Model after a Model has been Determined to be Acceptable by the Commission, as appropriate.
+Review of the Readiness Notification or section IX.
+Discovery of Differences in a Model after a Model has been Determined to be Acceptable by the Commission, as appropriate.
 Consequently, the onus is on the modeling organization to make this correction if it exists, in keeping with the independence of the two model reviews.

-This section specifies the Commission's process for the determination of acceptability of a computer simulation hurricane model (model).
+This chapter specifies the Commission's process for the determination of acceptability of a computer simulation hurricane model (model).

-The Commission has determined that prior to November 1 of every odd-numbered year, it will adopt new hurricane standards, revise existing hurricane standards, and if necessary, revise this process.
+The Commission has determined that prior to November 1 of every odd-numbered year, it will adopt new hurricane standards, revise existing hurricane standards, and if necessary, revise this acceptability process.
 The effective date of new or revised hurricane standards (standards) will be November 1 unless otherwise specified by the Commission.
-The standards and procedures published in the Hurricane Standards Report of Activities as of November 1, 2017, will not be scheduled for revision until 2019.
+The standards and procedures published in the Hurricane Standards Report of Activities as of November 1, 2021, will not be scheduled for revision until 2023.

-The Commission has determined that "significant revisions" to the standards or to the model are those that either change or have potential to change the hurricane loss costs or hurricane probable maximum loss levels.
+The Commission has determined that significant revisions to the standards or to the model are those that either change or have potential to change the hurricane loss costs or hurricane probable maximum loss levels.
 On the other hand, any minor revisions to the standards, or any revisions to the model by the modeling organization that do not result in changes to hurricane loss costs or hurricane probable maximum loss levels are not considered significant.
 The Commission may determine in its judgment whether a revision is significant.

-The Commission has determined that any modeling organization that desires to have a model reviewed for compliance with the standards adopted by the Commission shall notify the Commission in accordance with the requirements set out below by November 1 of the even-numbered year following the adoption of each odd-numbered year's standards.
+The Commission has determined that any modeling organization that desires to have a model reviewed for compliance with the standards adopted by the Commission shall notify the Commission in accordance with the requirements set out below by November 1, 2022.